brooklynrail/brooklynrail-platform/content/events/2023/10/barbara-kasten-figure-chair-1972-73.md

 title: "Barbara Kasten: Figure/Chair, 1972-73"
 deck: Featuring Kasten and Martha Schwendener
-summary: Artist Barbara Kasten joins Rail contributor Martha Schwendener for a conversation.
-We conclude with a poetry reading.
+summary: Artist Barbara Kasten joins Rail contributor Martha Schwendener for a conversation at a special time of 2 p.m.
+EST. We conclude with a poetry reading.
 people:
   - person: barbara-kasten
   - person: martha-schwendener